alpinegizmo/timing-explorer/README.md

 time semantics, each window contains however many events happen to be available, whether that's 8, or 11, or whatever, which leads to the non-deterministic results shown above.

-If you rerun the application with `--eventTime true`, then it will produce deterministic results:
+If you rerun the application with `eventTime` set to true, then it will produce deterministic results:

 ![](images/pressure-window-event-time.png)

 ## Measuring Latency

-To explore the metrics you will need to start a real Flink cluster, rather than relying on the mini cluster that runs in your IDE.

 This job has latency tracking enabled, so you can observe the latency tracking metrics.
 The docker setup includes an instance of prometheus at `localhost:9090` that you can use to inspect these metrics.
 Look at